nycmeshnet/old-docs-2/FAQ.md

 **Are you an Internet Service Provider (ISP)**

 No, not at the moment.
-As we grow, we are relying on our members to share their Internet connections.
+While we grow, we are relying on our members to share their Internet connections.
 Eventually we hope to peer with other providers so we can provide independent Internet service.

 **What software/firmware do you use**